- Clinical Services

 It is important to note that whilst there is a reduction administration or evidence required for appraisal this year, you are still obliged under Good Medical Practice to remain up to date and fit to practice.

-On the 15th of October 2020 our appraisal system PrepIT will be updated to reflect the relaxation on the documentary evidence required and promote the opportunity for reflective discussion as an accepted method of evidence.
+Our appraisal system PrepIT has been updated to reflect the relaxation on the documentary evidence required and promote the opportunity for reflective discussion as an accepted method of evidence.

 To book your annual appraisal please contact the revalidation support team at firstname.lastname@example.org